 While physical therapy is more exercise based.
 So, physical therapy is working to strengthen muscles, improve balance, and sharpen coordination.

-A few suggest that a physiotherapist might treat an injury while a physical therapist will work with more chronic conditions.
+A few suggest that a physiotherapist such as one at this sports rehabilitation clinic might treat an injury while a physical therapist will work with more chronic conditions.

 In some places, it’s more common to refer to a physiotherapist in the hospital setting and a physical therapist in a private practice setting.